Orakzai District: Lower Orakzai

+The Lower Orakzai agency is a subdivision of the Orakzai region.
+The headquarters is in Kalaya, also known as Kalaya Headquarters, and is a fairly populated area of the Orakzai agency.
+The main sections include: Sepoy, Bar Muhammad Khel, Mani Khel, Feroz Khel, Utman Khel, Bezoti, and Stori Khel.

+Sepoy

+Sepoy has two main sub-tribes (Taps): Mitha Khan Khel and Lakhkri Khel.
+Within these tribes, there are smaller mini-tribes, each located in separate areas.
+The mini-tribes in Mitha Khan Khel include: Zanzeer Khel, Umbra Khel, Arunkhel, Shekhi Nawasi, Usai, and Baba Nawasi.

+The Zanzeer Khel, Gul Hasan Nawasi, some of the Shekhi Nawasi, and the Hamsayas of Bar Muhammad Khel and Karegran are located in Paloosi village, which is a notable settlement in the region.

+A famous Malik from Sepoy was Syed Jafar of the Zanzeer Khel, who was known for his visionary mindset and bright intellect.
+He was the son of Muhammad Jafar, who, in turn, was the son of Ali Jafar.
+Ali Jafar was the son of Dil Sher, who was the brother of Lal Sher.
+Both Lal Sher and Dil Sher were sons of Mirza.

+The main big villages in this area include Paloosi, Khura Baba Nawasi, and Wazir Garhi.

 Provincial Assembly

 Education

 According to Pakistan District Education Rankings 2017 published by Alif Ailaan, Orakzai District ranks 125th in Pakistan in terms of primary school infrastructure while it ranks 132nd in Pakistan for middle school infrastructure.

 In terms of education score, Orakzai District stands at 103rd number in National Ranking.
 The retention score is 30.03 whereas the gender parity score is 63.14 from the available data.

 Lack of government schools and provision of teachers are among the main issues reported by the residents of Orakzai District using the Taleem Do!
 App.

 Culture

 Culture of the area is dominantly Pashtun, with people adhering strongly to the Pashtun code of conduct also known as "Pakhto or Pashtunwali".
 Religion is evident in their lifestyle.
 People are very much social and maintain Hujra culture.
 Hujra is a community centre, guest house, meeting place, court and shelter.
 People adhere strongly to the jirga system for peace and justice where saying of the respectable elders is observed.